There are many frameworks: funnels, journeys, flywheels, cadences, playbooks… How do we make sense of it all?

 - Unreliable

-Tracking brand awareness metrics at this stage can help understand how effectively potential customers like Henry are being communicated about the mower’s issues.
+Tracking brand awareness metrics at this stage can help understand how effectively potential customers like Henry are being communicated to and how well brand visibility is being built around the problem and solution.

 Step 4 - Tension